piety1337/svc-acl/README.md

 Based on https://rohnspowershellblog.wordpress.com/2013/03/19/viewing-service-acls.

-Currently, it loops through a user-defined list of Windows services and outputs the result in the format resulting from piping the script to ```select -ExpandProperty Access```.
+It loops through a user-defined list of Windows services and outputs the result in the format resulting from piping the script to ```select -ExpandProperty Access```.

 Usage: